ignite/cli/docs/guide/blog.md

 }
 ```

-Now that `GetPostCount` returns the correct number of posts in the store, let's implement `SetPostCount`:
+Now that `GetPostCount` returns the correct number of posts in the store, implement `SetPostCount`:

 ```go
 func (k Keeper) SetPostCount(ctx sdk.Context, count uint64) {